Teast

 2. Degree Certificate: A bachelor’s degree or higher is typically required.

-3. TEFL/TESOL/CELTA Certificate: If your degree is not in education, a TEFL, TESOL, or CELTA certificate is usually required to demonstrate your qualification to teach English.
+3. TEFL/TESOL/CELTA Certificate: Regardless of your degree, a TEFL, TESOL, or CELTA certificate is mandatory to demonstrate your qualification to teach English.

 4. Criminal Background Check: A clean criminal record from your home country or from Vietnam if you've resided there for six months or more prior to the application.